 The first step is to change what you eat.
 Most of the time, the doctor will recommend that you try this for several months before prescribing medicines.
 Diet changes include lowering the amount of fat you eat so that it is less than 30% of your total calories.
 If you are overweight, losing weight is very helpful.

 Here are some ways to cut saturated fat out of your diet:

 - Eat less beef, chicken, pork, and lamb

 - Substitute low-fat dairy products for full-fat ones

-You can reduce the amount of cholesterol you eat by eliminating egg yolks and organ meats.
+You can lower the amount of cholesterol you eat by eliminating egg yolks and organ meats such as liver.